oacore/mozsprint-repo-template/CONTRIBUTING.md

 If the APIs and the dataset are not enough please contact us and we will try our best to offer you all the data we have available.

 ## Where to start
-We have two ways to access all the CORE content.
-The CORE APIs give you access to all our content in a fresh way.
+There are two ways to access all the CORE content.
+The CORE APIs give you access to fresh content.
 If you want to analyse our data in bulk please use the CORE dataset.
-### CORE API
+### Where to start with the CORE API
 Please register [here](https://core.ac.uk/api-keys/register) to receive an API key and start testing the [live examples](https://core.ac.uk/docs/).
-A good starting point to start coding with our API is to follow this [iPython notebook](/oacore/or2016-api-demo).
+A good starting point with our APIs is to follow this [iPython notebook](/oacore/or2016-api-demo).
-In collaboration with [rOpenSci](https://ropensci.org/) you can also find [here](/ropenscilabs/cored) an R client for the CORE API.
+You can find an R client for the CORE API done in collaboration with [rOpenSci](https://ropensci.org/) [here](/ropenscilabs/cored).

-### CORE Dataset
+### Where to start with the CORE Dataset
 You can get the latest CORE dataset from [here](https://core.ac.uk/dataset/getdatadump).
-There are two different section in our dataset the metadata and the fulltext part.
+There are two different sections in our dataset; the metadata and full text.
 The following is an example of how the metadata is structured in the dataset.
 ```json
 {